arubis/Fatima/PowerPoint/Lesson_4b-Adding_Transitions_and_Custom_Animation_to_PowerPoint.lessonplan.markdown

 Language:		English
 Keywords:		plan, ICT, gambia, powerpoint, fatima, presenting, media, transitions

-# Lesson 5-Adding Transitions and Custom Animation to PowerPoint #
+# Lesson 4b-Adding Transitions and Custom Animation to PowerPoint #

 ## Abstract ##

 Now that students have learned to make their presentations into multimedia presentations by adding clip art, photos, and design templates, we'll discuss making presentations more attention-grabbing using transitions and custom animations--and caution against their overuse.

 **IMPORTANT NOTE:** _Most of this lesson is contained within an external file, [Working with Transitions and Animation][].PPT.
 Make sure to review this file and have it available before the lesson!_

+This lesson can be taught immediately following Lesson 4a, preferably within the same double-period.

 ## Goals ##